lucasnbsb/Data-Structures-and-Algorithms/README.md

     - run house robber 1 on the array ignoring the first and last position and take the max
     - House robber 1 is dp with the two variables for robIncludingLast and robExcludingLast

 ### 221. Maximal Square
     - DP, also it's anoying that the matrix is in chars instead of int
     - m[i][j] = 1 + min(m[i+1][+1], m[i+1][j], m[i][j+1]).
     - nothing much else aside from the fundamental relation of the problem and subproblem
+### 236. Lowest Common Ancestor of a Binary Tree
+    - you don`t have to keep going once you find one of the nodes
+    - run dfs, return if you find the node or on null
+    - check if left and right (found both on different branches) and return root
+    - then left or right (found one and the other was downstream) and return the one not null (it is the ancestor itself)
 ### 238. Product of Array Except Self
     - calculate the list of prefix multis and postfix multis for every i.
     - return pre[i]*pos[i]